First Cohomology with Trivial Coefficients of All Unitary Easy Quantum Group Duals: Categories of two-colored partitions and unitary easy quantum groups

-\begin{examples} Let $\thedim\in\pint$, let $\thecat$ be a category of two-colored partitions and let $\theqg$ be the unitary quantum group of $(\thecat,\thedim)$. \begin{enumerate} \item If $\thecat$ is the minimal category $\langle \emptyset\rangle$, then $\theqg$ is the \emph{free unitary quantum group} $\ueqgUplus{\thedim}$ introduced by Wang in \cite{Wang1995b}.
-Its algebra can be presented as the universal algebra generated by $\thegens$ subject to only the relations of Lemma~\ref{lemma:unitarity-relations}. \item For $\thecat=\langle \PartCrossWW\rangle$ we recover the classical unitary group $\ueqgUplus{\thedim}$, the universal commutative(!) algebra subject to the relations of Lemma~\ref{lemma:unitarity-relations}. \item Should $\thecat$ be the maximal category $\langle \PartCrossWW,\PartFourWBWB,\PartIdenLoWW,\PartSingleW\rangle$ of all two-colored partitions, then $\theqg$ is the symmetric group $S_n$. \end{enumerate} \end{examples} Currently, there is no complete list of all unitary easy quantum groups because the classification of all categories of two-colored partitions is not yet finished.
+\begin{Example} Let $\thecat$ be a category of two-co\-lo\-red partitions and let $\theqg$ be the unitary quantum group of $(\thecat,\thedim)$. \begin{enumerate} \item If $\thecat$ is the minimal category $\langle \varnothing\rangle$, then $\theqg$ is the \emph{free unitary quantum group} $\ueqgUplus{\thedim}$ introduced by Wang in \cite{Wang1995b}.
+Its algebra can be presented as the universal algebra generated by $\thegens$ (fixed in Assumptions~\ref{assumptions:easy}) subject to only the relations of Lem\-ma~\ref{lemma:unitarity-relations}. \item For $\thecat=\langle \PartCrossWW\rangle$, we recover the classical unitary group $\ueqgU{\thedim}$, the universal commutative(!) algebra subject to the relations of Lem\-ma~\ref{lemma:unitarity-relations}. \item Should $\thecat$ be the maximal category $\langle \PartCrossWW,\PartFourWBWB,\PartIdenLoWW,\PartSingleW\rangle$ of all two-co\-lo\-red partitions, then $\theqg$ is the symmetric group $S_n$. \end{enumerate} \end{Example} Currently, there is no complete list of all unitary easy quantum groups because the classification of all categories of two-co\-lo\-red partitions is not yet finished. \begin{Remark} {\Yb{B}} {\mathcal{C}} {\Yc{c}} {\Yc{d}} {\mathcal{S}} {\mathcal{X}} The names $\mathcal{O}$, $\mathcal{B}$, $\mathcal{H}$ and $\mathcal{S}$ of the four cases from Definition~\ref{definition:obsh_cases} were introduced by Tarrago and Weber in \cite[Definition~2.2]{TarragoWeber2018} and refer respectively to the orthogonal group $O_n$, bistochastic group $B_n$, hyperoctahedral group $H_n$ and symmetric group $S_n$.
+(A ``bistochastic'' matrix is understood to be an orthogonal matrix each of whose rows and columns sums to $1$.)
+Tarrago and Weber showed that for each $\dummycase\in \{\mathcal{O},\mathcal{B},\mathcal{H},\mathcal{S}\}$ there exists a category of two-colored partitions which is case $\dummycase$ and maximally so.
+And, in the sense of Definition~\ref{definition:easy-quantum-group}, the maximal case-$\mathcal{O}$ category is the one associated with $O_n$, the maximal case-$\mathcal{B}$ category the one associated with $B_n$, the maximal case-$\mathcal{H}$ category the one associated with $H_n$ and the maximal case-$\mathcal{S}$ category the one associated with $S_n$. \end{Remark}